tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 Today, though, something was different.

 The flesh was…moving.
 Churning.
 The blackened skin peeking out from his dirt-caked sneaker snapped and bubbled like boiling tar, surreal and revolting.
-My gaze darted to his face.
+I looked to his face.
 He wasn’t in pain, he wasn’t in distress - he wore the hollow smile and the vacant eyes of a lifelong scavenger, same as he always did.
 Nausea clawed at the back of my throat.
 I told myself it wasn’t real.
 I tried to tear my eyes away, but, God, I couldn’t.
 There was something bewitching about *the way* his flesh churned.
 A pattern.
 Meaning concealed within its beats and cadences. something that needed to be felt to be completely understood; a tactile language like Braille.
 The tips of my fingers began throbbing.
 Bizarre notions took root in my mind.
 The way flesh moved, something about it reminded me of Silvia’s voice.

 No, I thought.
 That's absurd.

 But…was it absurd?

 Speech is just a series of vibrations, right?
 Vibrations that could just as easily swim through dead meat as they could living vocal cords?

 No. I needed to get a fucking grip.

 There was another explanation.
 I was exhausted.
 I was still under the effect of some hallucinogen.
 I was sick.
 No matter what I threw at it, though, the notion persisted; some part of her was in that dead flesh.
 It was a paradox: the notion made no sense, and yet, I’d never felt so sure of something, and all I had to do to know for certain was *feel* it move.
 I needed to touch Mateo’s whispering foot, needed to burrow my fingertips into the rot until I heard what she was saying…